Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: The equality of some Brauer classes related to quadric fibrations

-Let $(E,q,L)$ be a quadratic form of even rank $n+2$ and discriminant cover $f : T \to S$ and let $Q \to S$ be the associated quadric fibration.
-Let $\LG(Q) \to T' \to S$ be the Stein factorization of the $S$-structure morphism $p'$.
-This is studied in depth in \cite[\S3.2]{hassett_varilly:K3}, where it's proved that if $Q \to S$ has simple degeneration, then the Stein factorization is the composition of a smooth morphism with a finite flat morphism $f' : T' \to S$ of degree 2.
-When $n=2$ and $n=4$, the connected part $r' : \LG(Q) \to T'$ is a bundle of projective spaces of relative dimensions 1 and 2, respectively.
-Our aim is to show that this is exactly the Severi--Brauer scheme of the Azumaya algebra $\kb_0$, which is the even Clifford algebra considered over the discriminant cover (see \ref{subsec:clifford_discriminant}).
+be the Stein factorization of the morphism $\LG(q) \to S$.
+In \cite[\S3.2]{hassett_varilly:K3}, it's proved that if $Q \to S$ has simple degeneration, then $r'$ is smooth and $f'$ is finite flat of degree 2.
+By the classical theory, if $n=4$ or $n=6$, then $r'$ is an \'etale locally trivial projective space bundle of relative dimensions 1 and 2, respectively.

+Our aim is to show that in these cases, the projective space bundle $r'$ and the Azumaya algebra $\CliffB_0$ (the even Clifford algebra considered over the discriminant cover, see \S\ref{subsec:clifford_discriminant}) define the same Brauer class.
 We must first verify that $f' : T' \to S$ is indeed isomorphic to the discriminant cover, a result that seems to be often used in the literature, though no complete proof could be readily found.